Drug or Alcohol Abuse & Co-Morbid Medical Conditions

 The liver processes and filters substances and removes toxins out of the body.3 Substances including alcohol, heroin, inhalants, steroids, MDMA, and cocaine are known to negatively affect the liver.1, 4 Combining these substances can increase the risk of harming the liver.1

-Liver disease includes a spectrum of different disorders.5 Substances can injure the liver directly or as a consequence of another issue related to substance use.4, 6 Liver disorders can include:4, 5, 6
+Liver disease includes a spectrum of different disorders,5 including illnesses caused by addiction to drugs or alcohol.
+Substances can injure the liver directly or as a consequence of another issue related to substance use.4, 6 Liver disorders can include:4, 5, 6

 - Fatty liver.